Disentangling Reasoning and Knowledge in Medical Large Language Models

 \subsection{Main Evaluations}

-\textbf{How Do General-Domain Reasoning Models Perform on Medical Benchmarks?} Before evaluating biomedical reasoning models, we first assess the performance of leading open-source general-domain reasoning models—including Qwen3-235B, DeepSeek-R1, GPT-4o, and o4-mini—on our benchmark setup.
+\textbf{General-Domain Reasoning Models Remain Competitive on Medical Benchmarks.} Before evaluating biomedical reasoning models, we first assess the performance of leading open-source general-domain reasoning models—including Qwen3-235B, DeepSeek-R1, GPT-4o, and o4-mini—on our benchmark setup.
 This is important because many medical reasoning datasets, such as m23k, medical-o1, and MedReason, are distilled from these models, making their capabilities directly relevant to the foundations of biomedical instruction tuning.
 As shown in \cref{tab:general_domain_results}, general-domain models consistently perform better on knowledge-heavy questions than on reasoning-heavy ones.
 However, while reasoning accuracy still lags behind knowledge accuracy, these general-domain models achieve substantially stronger reasoning performance overall and exhibit greater robustness under adversarial conditions.
-Notably, larger RL-trained models like DeepSeek-R1 and o4-mini show better robustness even under adversarial prompts—where the model is prefixed with a misleading hypothesis.
+Larger RL-trained models like DeepSeek-R1 and o4-mini show better robustness even under adversarial prompts—where the model is prefixed with a misleading hypothesis.
 These findings highlight both the current ceiling for open-domain reasoning performance and the potential for improving biomedical models through cross-domain transfer or stronger supervision signals.
 A detailed task-level performance breakdown is provided in \cref{tab:general_domain_results_expanded}.

 \textbf{Test-Time Strategies Narrow the Gap.} We now turn our attention to specialized biomedical reasoning models, such as HuatuoGPT-o1, MedReason, and m1, which are trained on curated datasets distilled from general-domain models like GPT-4o and DeepSeek-R1.
 Given that these medical models build upon the same general-domain foundations evaluated above, a key question is whether domain-specific supervision provides additional benefits—particularly for reasoning-heavy questions and adversarial robustness. \cref{tab:llama_main_results} presents the performance of various test-time strategies, RAG methods, and SFT models using the Llama-3.1-8B-Instruct backbone, providing a comparative view against the domain-specialized models that follow.